iuriolbalbin/Thermal/book/some_content/heat_transfer.md

 Conduction is the heat transfer by molecular interaction.
 This is heat transfer through parts and contact points.
 Locally this is important and essential within your system.
 Conduction through a part is driven by the dimensions and material of the part.
 For a part made of a material with temperature independent properties, the heat flow can be described by a conductive coupling and a temperature difference.

-In this equation Q_ij is the heat flow between node i and j, and C_ij is the conductive coupling between node i and j.
+In this equation $Q_ij$ is the heat flow between node $i$ and $j$, and $C_ij$ is the conductive coupling between node $i$ and $j$.
 Note that the equation scales linearly with the temperature difference.

 The conductive coupling is a function of the material conductivity and a shape factor.
-In the equation below k is the conductivity in W/mK and S is the Langmuir conductive shape factor with units meter.
+In the equation below k is the conductivity in $W/mK$ and S is the Langmuir conductive shape factor with units meter.

 For a “simple” part like a rectangle, a cylinder or a plate the shape factor can be described as the division of cross-section (A in m2), divided by the length of the thermal path (L in m).